-BackupLoupe 1.4 review
+BackupLoupe 1.4 full review

 Mac OS X’s Time Machine backup feature can be a life-saver—in your computing life, at least—by automatically backing up multiple versions of important data on your Mac and providing an easy way to find and restore files from those backups.
 But two regular—and related—complaints we hear from readers are that their Time Machine (or Time Capsule) hard drive has filled up and they can’t figure out why, and that they don’t understand why each Time Machine backup takes so long.

 Back in April, I reviewed Back-In-Time, a $29 utility that gives you more control over viewing and restoring files in Time Machine backups.
 But if your main goal is finding out what’s dominating your Time Machine backups, Soma-Zone’s $2 BackupLoupe is likely all you need.

 When you launch BackupLoupe, you see a list of your Time Machine backup volumes (including Time Capsules).
 For each volume, you see a list of the computers being backed up to that disk; for each computer, you see the date and time of every backup that exists on the Time Machine disk, as well as the total amount of backed-up data for each.
 (If you’ve got an older Time Machine disk that isn’t automatically recognized, you can add it in BackupLoupe’s preferences.)